Nanofus/novel.js/README.md

 #### Executing JavaScript while text scrolls

-You can run JavaScript functions by using the `[call x]` tag, where x is the function's name (without parentheses).
-For example, `[call printSomethingToConsole]`.
-The function is executed with JavaScript's `eval()` function.
+You can run JavaScript while the text scrolls by using the `[exec x]` tag, where x is JavaScript code, such as a function call.
+For example, `[exec console.log(\"Hello world!
+The game's name is \" + data.game.gameName)]`.
+The code is executed with JavaScript's `eval()` function.
+You can access the game's data through the `data.game` object.
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
 If the text scrolling is skipped, these are buffered and will be executed at the end.

 #### Setting text scrolling speed